 First, activate the Rotate and Crop (C) tool.
 Then click and drag in the photo to set the area crop.

 In the right panel, you both set the ratio of sides for the crop (which can be the current ratio, various preset ratios, or also any ratio you want) and choose cropping marks.
 Your choices for the marks are:

 Choosing well here will make your photo cropping absolutely precise.
 And that will let you precisely adjust your final composition.

-This tool’s ability to rotate a photo also has its role in adjusting composition.
+This tool’s ability to rotate a photo also has its role in adjusting the composition.
 Make use of it when a photo needs to be straightened.
-Just click outside of of the selection frame and rotate the picture with the mouse.
+Just click outside of the selection frame and rotate the picture with the mouse.
 For fine-tuning and/or more precise straightening, you can use the Rotation slider in the right panel.

 Once you’re satisfied, just click Apply.